 The CPI is also used for purposes such as uprating pensions, wages and benefits and can aid in the understanding of inflation on family budgets.
 For more information see 'Users and uses of consumer price inflation statistics'.

-The CPI 12-month rate (the amount prices change over a year) between February 2013 and February 2014 stood at 1.7%.
-This means that a basket of goods and services that cost £100.00 in February 2013 would have cost £101.70 in February 2014.
+The CPI 12-month rate (the amount prices change over a year) between January 2013 and January 2014 stood at 1.9%.
+This means that a basket of goods and services that cost £100.00 in January 2013 would have cost £101.90 in January 2014.
 The latest CPI 12-month rate continues the recent trend which has seen inflation in the region of 2%.
+Inflation was last below the Government’s target of 2% in 2009 when the rate of growth fell as low as 1.1%.

-Over the last five years, the three main contributors to the 12-month inflation rate have been food & non-alcoholic beverages, housing, water, electricity, gas & other fuels and transport (including motor fuels).
+Over the last five years, the three main contributors to the 12-month inflation rate have been food & non-alcoholic beverages, housing, water, electricity and gas & other fuels and transport (including motor fuels).
 Combined, these three sectors have, on average, accounted for over half of the 12-month inflation rate each month.
-While having a downward impact on the change in the CPI 12-month rate between January and February 2014, prices for housing, water, electricity, gas & other fuels accounted for around a quarter of inflation.
+While having a negligible impact on the change in the CPI 12-month rate in the year to January 2014, prices for Housing, Water, Electricity, Gas & Other Fuels accounted for around a quarter of inflation.

 Figure A below shows the CPI 12-month rate over the last 10 years.
 Table A below shows the CPI 1-month (the amount prices change between two consecutive months) and 12-month rates and index values for the last year.
 A larger version of the chart can be viewed by clicking on it (HTML version only).